Q: Should we pay our associates to market?

 A: Uh… No.

 This is actually quite common; feeling frustrated that their Millennials aren’t out hustling enough, many firms start dangling cash in front of them.
-I suggested that that I didn’t feel that it was the best approach.
+I suggested that I didn’t feel that it was the best approach.

 Pay for success, not effort.